GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 * Vehicle Registration Card
 * Home or Vehicle Insurance Policy

-You can bring a physical copy or show a digital copy of the document.
+You must bring a physical copy of the document.
 You cannot show a photo or screenshot of the document.

 ## Complete the process at the Post Office before your deadline